-During the lockdown, many call centers registered a major increase in call traffic, including one of the largest telecom operators in Eastern Europe.
+During the lockdown, many contact centers registered a major increase in call traffic, including one of the largest telecom operators in Eastern Europe.
 Under the new circumstances, the management decided to reinforce technical support on the second line and allocate additional resources to solving non-standard customer issues.
-At the same time, the quality of customer service on the first line shouldn’t be affected, so they decided to use the Neuro.net virtual agent to take on two important tasks: offering subscribers a new option plan and collecting customer feedback.
+At the same time, the quality of customer service on the first line shouldn’t be affected.
+So they decided to use the Neuro.net virtual agent to take on two important tasks: offering subscribers a new option plan and collecting customer feedback.

 From IVR Bots to Neural Network